-Independence Matters, overspend of £0.287m.
+Independence Matters, overspend of £0.089m.
 The overspend is due to savings not being achieved in full in 2017-18.
 One-off reductions in relation to inflation are mitigating the impact in 2017-18.

-3. Services to Users, forecast underspend (£1.492m)
+3. Services to Users, forecast underspend (£5.586)

-Purchase of Care (PoC) expenditure, overspend of £8.627m.
+Purchase of Care (PoC) expenditure, overspend of £6.352m.
 Additional funds were added into the budget for 2017/18 to cover some of the pressures within PoC, including the impact of Cost of Care and the National Living Wage.
-Period 5 saw a significant increase in number of service users and commitments, particularly in relation to older people nursing and long term residential care.
-The increase has continued in Period 6, but at a much lower level.
-The service has reviewed the cases occurring in August.
-The majority reflect additional volume of people from hospital for which there was no alternative placement.
+Period 10 has seen reductions in commitments but pressures remain within Residential and Supported Living.
 The forecast includes adjustment to reflect possible non-delivery of £3.316m net savings.

-Service User Income, over-recovery of (£8.672m).
-Income from service users has exceeded 2016/17 figures up to the end of September 2017, and this trend is expected to continue.
+Service User Income, over-recovery of (£9.864m).
+Income from service users has exceeded 2016/17 figures up to the end of January 2018, and this trend is expected to continue.
 The increases are a reflection of the alteration to the charging policy so that the calculation of charges takes into consideration an amount more closely reflected to actual disability related expenditure incurred by individuals and a new piece of work to support people who may not be accessing all financial benefits available to them.
-The increase also reflects the rise in number of service users in residential care, which will increase service user income.
+The increase also reflects the rise in number of service users in residential care, which has increased service user income during the year, although this is now reducing in line with expenditure.

-Transport, underspend of $(\pounds 0.700\text{ m})$.
+Transport, underspend of (£0.888m).
 The service has been working to reduce the use of transport in line with the Council's Transport policy and implement changes to routes and methods of transport as less people need transport.
-This impact of the changes are taking time, but evidence from the first four months of the year has shown that changes are now taking affect and the cost of transport provision is reducing.
+This impact of the changes is taking time, but evidence from the first four months of the year has shown that changes are now taking affect and the cost of transport provision is reducing.

-4. Early Help and Prevention, forecast underspend (£0.199m)
+4. Early Help and Prevention, forecast underspend (£0.043m)

-Other Services, underspend of (£0.145m).
+Other Services, underspend of (£0.121m).
 The variance relates to vacancies within Care Arranging Service and the Emergency Duty Team.
+This is offset by a pressure within Housing with Care Tenant Meals of £0.114m relating to ongoing costs, for which there is a plan to manage these downward.

-5. Management, Finance and HR, forecast overspend £1.390m
+5. Management, Finance and HR, forecast overspend £3.465m

-Management and Finance, overspend of £1.362m.
+Management and Finance, overspend of £3.453m.
 A contingency has been put in place to provide for the risk of not delivering the savings identified within the forecast, and to cover potential increases in demand.
-This has been increased from Period 5.
+This has been decreased from Period 7, reflecting confidence in the forecast and the proximity to the end of the financial year.